dartmouth-cs52/dartmouth-cs52.github.io/README.md

 }
 ```

-Now when the page loads, we'll make a call to fetchData to populate our list view.
+:snowflake: Now when the page loads, we'll make a call to fetchData to populate our list view.

-Alright, let's update the `search.js` file to have a table view that lists all our videos.
+🚀 Alright, let's update the `search.js` file to have a table view that lists all our videos.
 Replace the return statement in the render function with the following:

 ```
 <View style={styles.container}>